nevetS/flame/src/gateway/identityandoauth/README.md

 Overview
 --------
-The identity and ouath solution for FHIR APIs is built upon [Grass] which is an **identity solution** based on Apigee Edge platform.
+The identity and oauth solution for FHIR APIs is built upon [Grass] which is an **identity solution** based on Apigee Edge platform.

 For more details on Grass Architecture and API Specification, please refer https://github.com/apigee/grass#grass-definition